-Changing your name
+Changing your details

-Deed of change of name Many people who attend the clinic will want to legally change their name.
+Many people who attend the clinic will want to legally change their name.
 This can seem really daunting and confusing but the process is a lot simpler than people may think.

 Changing your name on your NHS record

 If you are looking for how to change your address or name with the clinic, then please contact your GP with these details.
 We share the same system and so the details will be automatically updated on ours.
-In the clinic, we are unable to update your address so we can ONLY use the details which are registered with your GP.
+In the clinic, we are unable to update your address so we can only use the details which are registered with your GP.
 Please also note that it can take four weeks for the GP to change their system after you have notified them so please allow time for the changes to be made if you know you are due contact from us.

 Deed poll